kapoorlakshya/screen-recorder/README.md

 ##### 2. Install gem

-Next, add this line to your application's Gemfile:
+Next, add these lines to your application's Gemfile:

 ```ruby
 gem 'ffi' # Windows only
 gem 'screen-recorder'
 ```

-[`ffi`](https://github.com/ffi/ffi) gem is used by the [`childprocess`](https://github.com/enkessler/childprocess) gem on Windows, but it does not explicitly require it.
+The [`ffi`](https://github.com/ffi/ffi) gem is used by the [`childprocess`](https://github.com/enkessler/childprocess) gem on Windows, but it does not explicitly require it.
 More information on this [here](https://github.com/enkessler/childprocess/issues/150).